 Mamata Banerjee must apologise for suggesting referendum on CAA: Javadekar

-Javadekar said some people were trying to create a confusion over the Citizenship (Amendment) Act (CAA).
+Javadekar said some people were trying to create confusion over the new citizenship law.
 "CAA is about inclusion and not exclusion.
-They are talking the language of Pakistan.
-There are some elements who are causing confusion.
-We are trying to reach out to people with the right approach," he said.
+There are some people who are causing confusion and are talking in favor of illegal immigration.
+They are talking about the language of Pakistan.
+We are trying to reach out to people with the right concepts," he said.

-Students, activists and politicians across the country have been protesting against the new legislation.
+He said the citizenship law was enacted for Hindus migrating from Pakistan for the first time in 2003 when Atal Bihari Vajpayee was the prime minister.
+"It was continued by the UPA government in 2004 and 2005.
+That time nobody opposed it.
+The same people are now talking against it.
+People should not get misled and avoid violence," the minister said.

+When asked why Muslims have been excluded from the CAA, he said: "three neighboring countries, Bangladesh, Pakistan and Afghanistan, are declared Islamic states".
+"All three countries are declared Islamic states.
+You cannot imagine religious persecution of somebody on the basis of religion in the Islamic state.
+People living in Bangladesh and Pakistan were a part of India only, they are originally Indian citizens.
+India was divided," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)